-- Mr. Pferdehirt serves as our CEO. - He was previously President and Chief Executive Officer of FMC Technologies.
-Prior to joining FMC Technologies in 2012, he spent 26 years at Schlumberger. - Prior to joining FMC Technologies in 2012, he spent 26 years at Schlumberger Limited in a succession of executive leadership positions, including Vice President of Corporate Development and Communications, President of Schlumberger's Reservoir Production Group, Vice President of Investor Relations and Communications, President of North and South America, and Vice President of Oilfield Services U.S. Gulf of Mexico. - Mr. Pferdehirt also serves on the board of directors of the American Heart Association, the American Petroleum Institute, and the National Ocean Industry Association.
+- Mr. Pferdehirt serves as our CEO. - He was previously President and Chief Executive Officer of FMC Technologies. - Prior to joining FMC Technologies in 2012, he spent 26 years at Schlumberger Limited in a succession of executive leadership positions, including Vice President of Corporate Development and Communications, President of Schlumberger's Reservoir Production Group, Vice President of Investor Relations and Communications, President of North and South America, and Vice President of Oilfield Services U.S. Gulf of Mexico. - Mr. Pferdehirt also serves on the board of directors of the American Heart Association, the American Petroleum Institute, and the National Ocean Industry Association.

-- Strong executive leadership skills, including experience as Chief Executive Officer of FMC Technologies - Deep knowledge of the Company's strategy, markets, and operations - Extensive oil industry experience - · Financial, risk management, strategy, and M&A expertise - · Commitment to our health, safety, environment, and social responsibility - Thorough understanding of the different cultural, political, and regulatory requirements in countries where the Company has a significant presence - Valuable link between the Company's management and the Board that aids the Board in performing its oversight role
+- Strong executive leadership skills, including experience as Chief Executive Officer of FMC Technologies - Deep knowledge of the Company's strategy, markets, and operations - Extensive oil industry experience - Financial, risk management, strategy, and M&A expertise - · Commitment to our health, safety, environment, and social responsibility - Thorough understanding of the different cultural, political, and regulatory requirements in countries where the Company has a significant presence - Valuable link between the Company's management and the Board that aids the Board in performing its oversight role